microsoft/FHIR-Converter/README.md

 ![Node.js CI](https://github.com/microsoft/FHIR-Converter/workflows/Node.js%20CI/badge.svg?branch=master)

-## Documentation

-For additional information, see the following documentation:

-### QuickStart guides

-* QuickStart guide to deploy locally
+## Deploy the FHIR Converter

+The source code is available to be deployed in any manner you would like.
+The FHIR Converter can be run on-prem or in the cloud.
+We have provided below a quick link to deploy to Azure.

-* QuickStart guide to deploy to Azure
+### Deploy to Azure

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FFHIR-Converter%2Fmaster%2Fdeploy%2Fdefault-azuredeploy.json" target="_blank">
     <img src="https://azuredeploy.net/deploybutton.png"/>
 </a>

+## Documentation

+For additional information, see the following documentation:

 ### Template creation and management details